Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Tech)/Linux (Derived From UNIX Family)/Linux Distros/🌀 Debian Based Linux/Ubuntu/Ubuntu.md

 >
 > **Canonical** leads the Ubuntu ecosystem, partnering with public cloud and hardware providers.
 >
-> 👉 more info on the difference between the two distros at [FAQ](../Debian/FAQ.md#👉 Diff between Ubuntu & Debian).
+> 👉 more info on the difference between the two distros at ↗ [FAQ /👉 Diff between Ubuntu & Debian](../Debian/FAQ.md#👉%20Diff%20between%20Ubuntu%20&%20Debian).

+## Ref